.png)

 Where Huaiyang Tradition Meets Occasion Dining

 There is a particular kind of Chinese restaurant that earns its place through restraint rather than spectacle.
 The dining rooms are quiet without being cold, the service measured without being remote, and the cooking draws on a culinary tradition old enough to predate most modern Chinese regional styles.
-Man Ho, situated at 555 Xizang Road in the People's Square district of Shanghai, occupies that register.
+Man Ho, a Shanghai restaurant at 555 Xizang Road in People's Square, serves Modern Huaiyang and Cantonese cooking at a price around US$80 per person.
 Walking into a room of this type, the absence of noise is itself a statement.
 Huaiyang cuisine, rooted in the lower Yangtze delta and historically associated with the imperial court, has never needed theatrical presentation to justify itself.

 The Case for Huaiyang at Celebration Tables